Sacred Heart Church Dedicated May 31, 1906

 Alas, the same fate befell the Sacred Heart Church as had many grand churches in the past, Arsenal Street Methodist Church, and near future in the 1980’s such as the Stone Street Presbyterian Church and the All Souls Universalist Church on Washington Street in 1984.

-On Thursday, February 13th 1969 at approximately 11:10p.m., dense smoke was discovered coming from the Sacred Heart Church by Robert H. Austin, 10th Ward supervisor.
-He alerted the fire department via the call box located nearby and within minutes, crews were battling the blaze in what would become a long, cold night of effort to save the church in sub-zero temperatures.
+On Thursday, February 13th, 1969, at approximately 11:10 p.m., Robert H. Austin, the 10th Ward supervisor, discovered dense smoke from the Sacred Heart Church.
+He alerted the fire department via the call box located nearby, and within minutes, crews were battling the blaze in what would become a long, cold night of effort to save the church in sub-zero temperatures.

 It took an estimated 100 firefighters and most of the city’s resources to gain control of the fire.
-Volunteers from the fire departments in Glen Park, Brownville, Sackets Harbor, town of Watertown and Calcium would help to battle the blaze.
+Volunteers from the fire departments in Glen Park, Brownville, Sackets Harbor, Watertown, and Calcium would help battle the blaze.

-In the end, the 61-year old building that cost $80,000 ($2,493,727.27 in 2021 dollars), was estimated to cost $2,000,000 to replace at the time – and only insured it for $567,000.
+In the end, the 61-year-old building that cost $80,000 ($2,493,727.27 in 2021 dollars) was estimated to cost $2,000,000 to replace at the time – and only insured for $567,000.
 The Watertown Daily Times reported in a retrospective piece of the Sacred Heart Church that the incarnation destroyed by fire was actually the third church to bear its name–

 The parish was formed in 1857 to serve the French-speaking congregation in the city.
 Services were first held in St. Mary’s church on Factory Street by French priests supplied by the Missionaries of the Sacred Heart in Montreal.